 This is a land where the legend of F.X.
 Matt, producer of Saranac beers, mingles with the likes Brewery Ommegang, author of the red hot Game of Thrones series.
 This is the home of cult favorites and up-and-comers.

 From backyard brewhouses like Stump City in rural Gloversville to downtown brewpubs like Water Street in vibrant Binghamton, America’s Craft Brew Destination is a place to discover stories, traditions and tastes too numerous to count.

 The creativity is unlimited as well.
 What’s on tap is driven by both the seasons and personalities.
-You might, for instance, find a rhubarb brew at the North Brewery or something exceptionally hoppy when harvest time rolls around at Copper City.
+You might, for instance, find a rhubarb brew at the North Brewery in Endicott or something exceptionally hoppy when harvest time rolls around at Copper City in Rome.

 Forget the beer trail and wander a bit.
 Each step onto the grounds of a farm brewery or into a tasting room begins a new craft beverage experience to enjoy over and over in Brew Central.

 Central New York complements its endless beer offerings with homegrown, handcrafted beverages of another variety.
 There’s a new tradition brewing here in form of some of New York state’s finest spirits.